Always at the centre of the conversation, sometimes it just takes the right coffee table to renew your space

 Award-winning Canadian studio Yabu Pushelberg presented Nacre — a molded glass table with a mirrored bottom and basin inspired by an oyster shell — at this year’s Salone del Mobile in Milan, Italy.
 See where you can find it here.

-Based on the idea of movement and reconfiguration, each of the pieces from the Playtime collection designed by Deborah Moss of Moss & Lam can be used as a side table and a seat.
+Based on the idea of movement and reconfiguration, each of the pieces from the Playtime collection – a collaboration between Moss & Lam’s Deborah Moss and American designer Holly Hunt – an be used as a side table and a seat.
 This collection was created to challenge existing notions about how we are expected to interact with our furniture.
 See it here.

 Designer Hans Bølling first sketched out Triiio in 1958 at the tender age of 27.
 Now in production (finally!) and available in walnut, oak and beech, his long-in-the-making table features an intertwining geometry that, along with brass accents, are fully on display beneath its glass top.
 See it here.